KakoMirai/CTF_analyzation/Reports/Analysation/README.md

 After the user has been verified to access the Gitlab it should be also verified into the projects it is needed in.
 Users should also be required to use two-factor authentication to strengthen up the security of accounts.
 This all is needed to be done so that the attacker does not have chances for example to sign up with a fake email and this way straight up have basic access to everything in the environment.
 Access to the Gitlab environment should be only given to right people.
 The actions in Gitlab should also be verified and logged for security purposes.
 In this exploit if the attacker can get into the system and start creating their own projects, they can get sensitive data from the system Gitlab is running on.
-If there were some more verifications before projects could be created or commented on, then all the moves you need to pull off wolud be sealed and make it difficult to do the exploits.
+If there were some more verifications before projects could be created or commented on, then all the moves you need to pull off would be sealed and make it difficult to do the exploits.